cloud-bulldozer/scale-ci-deploy/docs/ocp4_aws.md

 Default: "http://0.0.0.0:8080"
 Optional arguement for cerberus configuration if cerberus is using a different URL than the default.

+### DISTRIBUTION
+Default: `openshift`
+Distribution type supported by cerberus can be kubernetes or openshift.

+### PORT
+Default: `8080`
+http server port where cerberus status is published.

 ### WATCH NODES
 Default: `true`
 Set to True for the cerberus to monitor the cluster nodes.

+### WATCH CLUSTER OPERATORS
+Default: `true`
+Set to True for the cerberus to monitor the cluster operators.

+### WATCH_URL_ROUTES
+Default: `[]`
+Route url's to be monitored by cerberus.

 ### WATCH NAMESPACES
-Default: `'[openshift-etcd, openshift-apiserver, openshift-kube-apiserver, openshift-monitoring, openshift-kube-controller, openshift-machine-api, openshift-kube-scheduler, openshift-ingress, openshift-sdn, openshift-ovn-kubernetes]'`
+Default: `'[openshift-etcd, openshift-apiserver, openshift-kube-apiserver, openshift-monitoring, openshift-kube-controller-manager, openshift-machine-api, openshift-kube-scheduler, openshift-ingress, openshift-sdn, openshift-ovn-kubernetes]'`
 List the namespaces to be monitored by cerberus.

 ### CERBERUS_PUBLISH_STATUS